typecprint/BeyesLinearRegression/readme.md

 ![fig3](./example/img/1dim_linear_sampling_posterior.png)

-In the code, write as follows. mu, S, beta are prior distribution parameters.The part that draws the line is omitted.
+In the code, write as follows. mu, S, beta are prior distribution parameters.
+The part that draws the line is omitted.

 ```python
 params = beyes_linear_model.sampling_params(n=5)